saleor/saleor-docs/docs/dashboard/home.md

 ### How to log out

 To log out, click your account name in the top right corner of the dashboard, and then click the _log out_ button.

+### How to use the dashboard navigator

+Click the navigator button on top right corner of the dashboard or use the *CTRL* + *K* combination to open the dashboard navigator.
+Then type the location you would like to navigate to, for instance: products main page.

+You can type "?" to see all available navigation options.